The Governing Body

 Mrs Marie Ziane (Headteacher Governor)

-As headteacher at the school, I am passionate about ensuring the children at Becontree Primary School are safe and are provided with the highest quality teaching and learning experiences.
+As headteacher at the school, I am passionate about ensuring the children at Becontree Primary School are happy and safe and are provided with the highest quality teaching and learning experiences.
 Working together with governors is key to our success.
 Governors are here to support us in areas for improvement, but also to challenge me and the school team about the decisions and actions we take.

 We are very fortunate at Becontree to have a committed and hard working governing body who really do care about your children and their learning.